The Voice of Postmodernism

 If the dead were sentient, we could ask that IKA theorist if his opinion had changed.
 Whether the dead are sentient is a matter with which history does not deal, so we cannot take the thought experiment any further.
 We will have to mush on, empirically, as best we can.
 But perhaps with a certain optimism.

-2 March 2002 / Contact The Project / Exit to Methodology Page
+27 Oct 2004 / Contact The Project / Exit to History Page